valerie-bernstein/Moon-and-Magnetotail/README.md

   <img width="350" height="400" src="/images/moon_orbit_graphic.png" alt="Moon Orbit Diagram">
 </p>

-<p align="center"><font size="1">Modified from Tim Stubbs/University of Maryland/GSFC</font></p>
+<p align="center"><font size="1">Modified from Tim Stubbs/University of Maryland/GSFC, accessed from <a href="https://www.nasa.gov/topics/moonmars/features/magnetotail_080416.html">nasa.gov</a></font></p>

 This is where our team - Valerie Bernstein (myself), Kaiya Wahl, and Delores Knipp - step in as space weather researchers!
-Our specific goal was to predict the position of the moon with respect to the magnetotail in order to provide a yes/no decision table to data collection times.
+Our specific goal was to predict the position of the moon with respect to the magnetotail between given start and end dates in order to provide a yes/no decision table for data collection times.

 ## Prerequisites (Python 3)
 * [NumPy](https://numpy.org/install/)